Frequently asked questions

 What happens on Shares4Schools winners’ day?

-The national winning school and regional winning schools will be invited to an event in central London which will also be attended by leading fund managers responsible for multi-million pound portfolios.
+The national winning school and regional winning schools will be invited to an event in central London in autumn 2020 which will also be attended by leading fund managers responsible for multi-million pound portfolios.
 The national winning school will also have the privilege of presenting to the room about their investment strategy – a great experience for the students.

 What age groups can take part?